chiskien/datastructures-and-algorithms/src/main/java/chiskien/datastructures_algorithms/README.md

 ### Resources:

+1. CS50 (Harvard, YouTube Playlist) (Core understanding of CS)
-- Data Structures and Algorithms in Java 2nd Edition.
+2. Data Structures and Algorithms in Java 2nd Edition.
+(Core DSA in Java)
+3. Algorithms I and Algorithms II (Princeton, Coursera) (More advanced concepts)
-- Elements of Programming Interviews in Java
+4. Elements of Programming Interviews in Java.
+(Practical Resources for Interview)
-- Algorithms (Princeton, Videos)
+5. Algorithmic Thinking 2nd Edition (No Starch Press) (For deeper research)
-- Introducing to Algorithms (MIT Open coursewar, Youtube Playlists)
+6. Introducing to Algorithms (MIT Open Courseware, YouTube Playlists) (Optional)
-- Introducing to Algorithms 4th Edition.
+7. Introducing to Algorithms 4th Edition.
+(Optional)

-## Chapter 1: Overview of DSA
+## Chapter 1: Overview of Data Structures and Algorithms

 > What are data structures and algorithms ?